Based in Edinburgh, Scotland, Moon Collider's team draws together a breadth of experience from the games industry and beyond.

 Matthew travels often for work and pleasure.
 Among his technical interests, he's co-founder of the Runtime Compiled C++ Project, which now forms a core part of Kythera.
 He's a dedicated runner, cat-keeper and occasional OTT cook.
 As a gamer, he's most excited by indies with original ideas.

-Mike Bell, CTO
+Mike Bell, Technical Director

 Before moving into AI development, Mike gained ten years experience of developing robust, scalable software for the telecommunications market.
 Working for major equipment vendor Metaswitch Networks, he worked on high-performance call control systems, using advanced techniques such as lock-free algorithms to manage the demands of a busy phone exchange.
 A mathematician by training, Mike says he's surprised by how much of his experience is directly applicable to AI.